UoA-CARES/drone_gym/docs/VICON_SETUP.md

 ⚠️ **Important**: Before you start, make sure you are inducted in the Motion Capture Lab!

-If the Vicon system is not connected properly, you will see an error message: `"Drone position is not being updated"`
+If the Vicon system is not connected properly, you will the following message in the console: `"Drone position is not being updated"`

 ## Setup Steps